Naludrag/AIT/Labo2/Lab02.md

 by using file synchronization and file system snapshots.
 To store the backup you will use the backup disk you partitioned in the previous lab.

-Put the full commands for each step and the output (shortened if too long) into the lab report.

 1. Choose a home directory, preferably your own, for which to create a backup.
 A full uncompressed backup should fill the ext4